Dessins d'enfants, Brauer graph algebras and Galois invariants: Dessins d'enfants and Brauer graph algebras

 In this paper we will consider \emph{clean} dessins only, that is the dessins in which all white vertices are of degree 2.
-Equivalently these are the dessins such that the ramification degree of any point in $\inv f(1)$ is equal to 2 so that two half-edges incident with the same white vertex form an edge incident to at most two black vertices.
+Equivalently these are the dessins such that the ramification degree of any point in $\inv f(1)$ is equal to 2.
+Recall that a face of a clean dessin is a connected region enclosed by a subset of edges, i.e.\ a connected component of the complement of the union of the vertices and the edges.
+Note that for dessins on the sphere, the ``outer'' region is also a face.
+Clean dessins are typically drawn with the white vertices omitted, see Figure \ref{figure:clean}.